Glencoyne Square Community-led Housing Project

 Community Involvement

 “The community is clearly in the driving seat” commented Sue Manns, president of the Royal Town Planning Institute.
 Community involvement has always been the defining feature of this project.
 Residents took part in architect selection.
 Over 100 people attended the showcase of the Masterplan.
 We have held over 40 events at local places such as the library, youth centre and with community groups.
 Residents have fed back to the architects on design, from the style of the buildings to the colour of the materials.
-Consultation with residents will continue on other elements like the open spaces and Local Lettings Policy.
+Consultation with residents will continue on other elements like the open spaces and Local Lettings Plan.

 Arnside and Glencoyne Regeneration Project (AGRP)